-If declarer has led out of turn from his or dummy's hand then either defender may accept the lead as provided in Law 53 or require its retraction (after misinformation, see Law 47E1).
+If declarer has led out of turn from hand or from dummy, then either defender may accept the lead as provided in Law 53 or require its retraction (after misinformation, see Law 47E1).
 If the defenders choose differently then the option expressed by the player next in turn to the irregular lead shall prevail.